hamzanawazwatoo/personal-learning-dashboard/README.md

 - **User Authentication**: Users can register and log in securely.
 The session persists during use, and each user sees only their own goals.
 - **Goal Management**: Users can add new goals with a title, description, deadline, and progress percentage.
 They can update or delete goals as needed.
-- **Visual Feedback**: Each goal is displayed with a progress bar indicating how close the user is to completion.
+- **Visual Feedback**: Each goal is displayed with a progress bar indicating how close the user is to completion.And a delete option to delete your completed goals
 - **Responsive Design**: The site is usable on both desktop and mobile thanks to Bootstrap.
 - **Data Persistence**: All user data is stored in an SQLite database and is retrieved dynamically.